-Now we extend the algorithm described in the previous section to the case of general $n\geqslant 5$.
-The Hamiltonian cycle is constructed on generalized prisms, which are defined as follows.
-For any graph $G$ let us call a Cartesian product $G\times K_2$ as a \textit{generalised prism} and denote it simply by 2-$G$.
+The Hamiltonian cycle is constructed using generalized prisms.
+Remind that for any graph $G$ the \textit{generalised prism} 2-$G$ is defined as the Cartesian product $G\times K_2$.
 Let the graph $G$ have a maximal vertex cover by subgraphs, isomorphic to a subgraph $H\subset G$.
-Then, the \textit{factor graph} $\faktor{G}{H}=(V,E)$ is the graph whose nodes $V$ represent covering subgraphs and there is an edge $(v_1,v_2)\in E$ if there is an edge between nodes in subgraphs $v_1$ and $v_2$ in the original graph $G$.
+Then, the \textit{factor graph} $\faktor{G}{H}=(V,E)$ is the graph whose nodes $V$ represent covering subgraphs and there is an edge $(V_1, V_2)\in E$ if in the original graph $G$ there is an edge between some nodes $u\in V_1$ and $v \in V_2$.

 In the graph $BS_n$, where $n\geqslant 5$, we observe the presence of generalized prisms 2-$BS_{n-2}$, whose vertex set is given by